writefish/Yolov3-Object-Detection/README.md

 coco.names and yolov3.cfg are gived here.

-yolov3.weights can be download by click this link: https://pjreddie.com/media/files/yolov3.weights
+yolov3.weights can be download by clicking this link: https://pjreddie.com/media/files/yolov3.weights